Household Waste Collection Service Standards

 1.25 Only bins that have been missed by the collection crew will be returned to.
 Bins which have not been presented by the stipulated time will not be collected as missed bins.
 Missed bin reports may be verified by the crew records and camera footage from the collection vehicles.

-Residents are required to report missed bins via the online missed bin form by 12 midnight the working day after the scheduled collection.
+Residents are required to report missed bins via the online missed bin form within 48 hours of the scheduled collection.
 We will return to genuinely missed bins within 7 working days of it being reported.
-Information about missed bin reports is available to view online until midnight on the following working day after collection was due and e mail updates will be sent to residents about the status of the missed bin collection.

 1.26 The Council reserves the right to change the location of any collection points for operational reasons.